 The bass emphasis is audible but avoids flagrance.
 In Julep, the bass picking never masks over the violin and mandolin parts (2:41).
 As a consequence of the emphasis, the low end frequencies of Chris Thile’s vocals are masked.
 This isn’t a huge deal since the or folksy, orchestral instrumental takes precedence over Thile’s voice, but it’s something to be aware of.

-If you like your bass powerful and clear, you may not be satisfied by the HeadSpace and probably won’t be able to skimp on a pair of active noise-cancelling headphones.
+If you like your bass powerful and clear, you may not be satisfied by the HeadSpace and probably won’t be able to skimp on a pair of active noise-canceling headphones.
 But if you’re able to tolerate the slight lack of clarity caused by a combination of bass emphasis and ANC-induced hiss, then these will be more than fine.

 Mids are good